- Application Services

-Data entities have been introduced in Dynamics 365 for Finance and Operations (formally Dynamics AX 7) and can be regarded as an abstraction from the physical implementation of database tables.
+Data entities in Microsoft Dynamics 365 for Finance and Supply Chain Management (formerly Finance and Operations) and can be regarded as an abstraction from the physical implementation of database tables.
 Implemented as de-normalized views (a data entity is actually stored as a view in SQL Server) with their own set of methods, they are now key elements in data import/export and integration scenarios.

 A data entity can be quickly created by adding a new item of type Data entity to the project or by right clicking on a table and selecting Create data entity Addins option.
 However, if the primary data source of the data entity does not have a unique index (default Rec Id index is not taken into account) you are expected to get the "The natural key not found" error message.

-For this post, a simple table TestTable has been created.
+For this example, a simple table, TestTable, has been created.
 The table contains three fields and does not have a unique index for now.